Structure of NATO: Military command structure

 In early 2015, in the wake of the War in Donbas, meetings of NATO ministers decided that Multinational Corps Northeast would be augmented so as to develop greater capabilities, to, if thought necessary, prepare to defend the Baltic States, and that a new Multinational Division Southeast would be established in Romania.
 Six NATO Force Integration Units would also be established to coordinate preparations for defence of new Eastern members of NATO.

 Multinational Division Southeast was activated on 1 December 2015.
 Headquarters Multinational Division South – East (HQ MND-SE) is a North Atlantic Council (NAC) activated NATO military body under operational command (OPCOM) of Supreme Allied Commander Europe (SACEUR) which may be employed and deployed in peacetime, crisis and operations.

-On 25 April 2017, the commander-designate of the new Multinational Division Northeast arrived at the headquarters location at Elblag, Poland.
+On 25 April 2017, the commander-designate of the new Multinational Division Northeast arrived at the headquarters location at Elbląg, Poland.
 On 3 July 2017, the new division reached initial operational capability (IOC).
 The division is tasked to coordinate the four NATO Enhanced Forward Presence battlegroups and to carry out Article 5 collective defence activities.

 In late 2017-early 2018, two new commands were approved, a rear area transit command which was finally announced as the Joint Support and Enabling Command, to be located at Ulm, Germany, and a new command for the Atlantic.
 In March 2018 Chair of the Military Committee General Petr Pavel announced that the new Atlantic command would become part of the NATO Command Structure at the level of a Joint Force Command, similar to the two that exist at Brunssum and Naples.
 On 7 June 2018 the Secretary-General said the new joint forces command will have its headquarters in Norfolk, Virginia, in the United States.
 The name was confirmed as Joint Force Command Norfolk at the NATO Summit in July.
 It was to be commanded by the vice-admiral who leads the United States Second Fleet.
 On 15 July 2021 Joint Force Command Norfolk (JFC-NF) attained Full operational capability (FOC) under the command of Vice Admiral Andrew Lewis.